Cervical artery dissection: Causes

 The two main causes of cervical artery dissection can be broadly categorized as either spontaneous or traumatic.
 Arterial walls are composed of three layers: an intima (the innermost layer), media (the middle muscular layer), and adventitia (the outermost layer).
 A tear in one of the layers of the arterial walls can result in blood collecting within a pocket between the layers of the artery, which can result in an intramural hematoma and/or aneurysmal dilation.
 At the moment, there is no definitive location for the dissection, with some believing dissection initially occurs within the connective tissue and vasa vasorum of the media while others believe dissection begins with an intimal tear.

 Spontaneous

 Spontaneous cervical artery dissections are dissections that occur without any trauma to the neck.
-More specifically, this can include potential causes such as hereditary connective tissue diseases, family history of strokes, infections and other miscellaneous causes such as smoking, hypertension, migraines and contraceptive use.
+Risk factors that may predispose individuals to spontaneous cervical artery dissection include hereditary connective tissue diseases, family history of strokes, respiratory infections, smoking, hypertension, migraines, contraceptive use, pregnancy, and systemic lupus erythematosus.
 Hereditary connective tissue diseases include autosomal polycystic kidney disease, Ehlers-Danlos syndrome, Marfan syndrome, fibromuscular dysplasia, and osteogenesis imperfecta type 1 although studies have shown that the link between hereditary connective tissue diseases and cervical artery dissection is low, ranging from 0-0.6% in one study and 5-18% in another study.